Animatron/player/doc/API.md

-                            // background or semi-transparent, this color will be visible through) 'audioEnabled': true, // do load audio files and play sound in player 'shadowsEnabled': true, // do render shadows, sometimes it affects performance 'controlsEnabled': undefined, // specifies if controls/info-block overlay should be shown over a player,
+                            // background or semi-transparent, this color will be visible through) 'audioEnabled': true, // do load audio files and play sound in player 'shadowsEnabled': true, // do render shadows, sometimes it affects performance 'controlsEnabled': undefined, // specifies if controls overlay should be shown over a player,
                                     // `false` means disable controls and don't show/call them at all.
+                                    // `undefined` means `auto` (dependent on `mode`) 'infoEnabled': undefined, // specifies if info-block overlay should be shown over a player,
+                                    // `false` means disable controls and don't show/call it at all.
                                     // `undefined` means `auto` (dependent on `mode`) 'handleEvents': undefined, // specifies if player should handle mouse/keyboard events (useful for games)
                                  // `undefined` means `auto` (so, dependent on `mode`)